Ethical Research in South Asia: Beyond the IRB Checklist

 Consent in Low-Literacy Contexts

-South Asia is home to approximately 400 million adults who cannot read or write.
+Low literacy is not a marginal concern in the region: India's 2011 Census recorded an overall literacy rate of just 74%, falling to 65% among women — meaning hundreds of millions of adults across South Asia cannot comfortably read or write.
 Standard consent procedures built around written documents fundamentally fail these populations.
 Yet the solution is not simply to read the form aloud — it is to rethink the entire consent architecture.
+International guidance recognises this: the CIOMS International Ethical Guidelines for Health-related Research Involving Humans (2016) devote specific provisions to obtaining consent and protecting vulnerable groups in low-resource settings.

 Innovative approaches being pioneered across the region include visual consent tools using pictorial explanations of study procedures, community-level consent processes where village assemblies discuss and deliberate on research participation before individual consent is sought, rolling consent where understanding is checked and re-confirmed at multiple points during data collection, and audio-recorded verbal consent that captures the consent conversation rather than just the signature.